jpbogle/spl-token-registry/README.md

 ![SPL Token Registry](demo/public/assets/logo4.png "SPL Token Registry")

 ## Inspiration
 Currently in the solana ecosystem there is no trustworthy on-chain source of truth for the existing SPL tokens.
 There is token-list on github (https://github.com/solana-labs/token-list/blob/main/src/tokens/solana.tokenlist.json) that someone can submit a pull request to add a new mint that includes the mint program address along with other metadata about like token like name, symbol, image, and tags, but this is stored on github and governed by the repo owners.
-In the context of defi applications like Serum and others, the source of truth for this metadata about the token must be gathered from somewhere and reading from this github list is not a scaeleable decentralized approach.
+In the context of defi applications like Serum, Mango, Raydium and others, the source of truth for this metadata about the token must be gathered from somewhere and reading from this github list is not a scaeleable decentralized approach.
 Instead I am proposing an on-chain registry that stores this information and is govered by a voting token (SVOTE) - solana vote.

 ## What it does
 The SPL Token Registry stores the metadata for a token mint in a program owned account.
 It also has a voting system in place where anyone can propose a new token by inputting their desired mint address and associated metadata.
 When a user proposes a new token a new vote is initiated and there is an expiration for that vote.
 Holders of the voting token (SVOTE) can contribute votes to that pending token according to the number of voting tokens they have.
 If the vote receives enough votes before expiration, the vote can be executed and the token becomes officially listed on the list of tokens.
 If the token does not receive enough votes, it will expire and be removed from the pending list of votes.